Abbondanzo/PersonalWebsite/abbondanzo/README.md

 ## Env Information

-Inside the `static` folder, there is an `.env.example` file.
+Inside this folder, there is an `.env.example` file.
 This must be _copied_ and named as `.env` with your correct Google Analytics tracking IDs.
 Even if you have no IDs, you should still perform this test or Webpack will fail to build.

 ## Project setup